McDaniel College Nike Field Hockey Camp Westminster, Maryland

 McDaniel College is also hosting a Nike Lacrosse Camp this summer.
 For more information, click on the link.Meet your coaching staff

-Jones enters her fourth season at the helm of the Green Terror field hockey program.
+Jones enters her eighth season at the helm of the Green Terror field hockey program.

 While earning her master’s degree at James Madison University, she served the previous two seasons as an assistant with the Eastern Mennonite field hockey team.
 While working with the Royals, the squads registered a combined 15 wins, including 10 in Old Dominion Athletic Conference (ODAC) play.

 Prior to her time at EMU, she was at Washington and Lee from 2002-04, serving as an assistant with field hockey and women’s lacrosse teams and was integral in the success of those two programs.